Kanteen has an intriguing selection of food, but it’s just another run-of-the-mill brunch spot.

 Ambience & Amenities

 I love a patio as much as the next person, but the patio at Kanteen is pretty crummy.
-I have no problem with the seating arrangement: three big park-style tables in the middle with some regular and bar-style tables around the edges.
-The issue is the ugly view with the cars parked so tightly in the lot that you can barely make out Jalan Kiara, which is hardly worth looking at to begin with.
-Also, the fans that the restaurant has set up out there are powered at industrial levels.
-Even though we were sitting at the park tables which were a fair distance away, my hair was still being whipped around my head every ten seconds when the fan passed over our table.
+The ugly view of the cars parked so tightly in the lot screens out Jalan Kiara, which is hardly worth looking at to begin with.
+Also, the fans that the restaurant has set up out there are seemingly at industrial levels.
+Even though we were sitting at the park tables a fair distance away, my hair was still being whipped around my head every ten seconds when the fan passed over our table.
 It was so annoying that we eventually moved inside.

-On your left when you walk in is a corner where tumbler bottles and portable coffee cups are arranged for sale.
+Right next to the entrance doors is a corner with tumbler bottles and portable coffee cups for sale.
 On the other side of the glowing ordering station, there is a counter with a washing up sink.
 There were soap and napkins provided to dry your hands with.

 Kanteen does not have a toilet within its walls, but is instead located outside.
 When you exit the main cafe doors, turn right.
 Just past the Porto Romano entrance, you will see the nook with the washroom signage.
 The door on the left is Kanteen’s toilet, and inside are two rooms.
 One room contains a urinal and the other has a sitting toilet.
 Soap was available at the one sink to wash up at.

 The Kanteen menu has been vastly truncated from what it once was.
 The menu is now a single sheet of food.
 Their best-sellers are still on here, but there are some new additions.
 Cakes are not on the menu.
 They’re at the counter and fridge by the ordering station.